 Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

-\$0 copay for each Medicare-covered home infusion therapy service.
+\$0 copay for Medicarecovered home infusion therapy services.